bloominstituteoftechnology/Precourse/Lesson9-JS-VI/README.md

 ### .reduce

 `.reduce` will run a loop on our array with the intention of reducing each item into one item that is returned.
-As it's first argument it takes a callback that takes two arguments, first an 'accumulator' (the result of the reduce method until now), and the second is the item it is currently on.
+As its first argument, it takes a callback that takes two arguments: first is  an 'accumulator' (the result of the reduce method until now), and the second is the item it is currently on.
 The callback must ALWAYS contain a return statement.
-Reduce also takes an optional second argument, which would be the starting accumulator.
-If the starting accumulator is not supplied reduce will start at the first item of the array. `.reduce` will always return the accumulator when it is done iterating through the items.
+Reduce also takes an optional second argument; this  would be the starting accumulator.
+If the starting accumulator is not supplied, reduce will start at the first item of the array. `.reduce` will always return the accumulator when it is done iterating through the items:

 ```javascript
     const nums = [ 1, 2, 3, 4, 5, 6, 7, 8, 9];